Vij7777pai/AIML-INTERNSHIP/Project/readme.md

 # Crop price prediction

-### The project aims at providing the modal price for the crops considered depending on the market and arrivals.
-The crops considered includes
+### The project aims at providing the modal price for the particular crops depending on the market and arrivals.
+The crops considered are:
 * Arecanut
     * Coco
     * Old variety